 And the fact that it updates monthly is also a plus, allowing you to monitor your credit score with at least one of the three major credit bureaus for free.

-You can sign up here if you’re interested in Credit Sesame.
-I don’t mind getting monthly updates from them.
-In a way, it works as a free credit monitoring program in case anything crazy happens and I’m not readily aware of it.
+In a way, I actually like it because it works as a free credit monitoring program in case anything crazy happens (identity theft, big credit score drop, etc.) and I’m not readily aware of it.

 (photo: Tobias Klüpfel)